 How to avoid it:

-2. The AED 2.10 ATM tax
+2. The 2.10 ATM tax

-It does not sound like much, but four cross-bank cash withdrawals a month will quietly cost you more than AED 100 a year.
+It does not sound like much, but four cross-bank cash withdrawals a month will quietly cost you more than 100 a year.

 How to avoid it: